Imam-007/Quote-Generator/README.md

 # Quote-Generator
-This Quote Generator Web Application is a platform designed to provide users with a diverse range of quotes for inspiration, motivation, and reflection.
+<h1>This Quote Generator Web Application is a platform designed to provide users with a diverse range of quotes for inspiration, motivation, and reflection.</h1>
 With just a few clicks, you can browse through a vast collection of quotes from famous authors, thought leaders, and other inspiring figures.
 Technologies used :
 HTML